Find freedom from pain.

 “If I didn’t stop, I would not be alive today and that is what Ashley gave me.
 I had to be in a different setting and away from my family and I had to be at Ashley.
 Life is good and Ashley saved my life.” – Paula

 Chronic pain is not just a physical experience; it’s psychological and can impact our emotions as well.
 At Ashley, we treat our patients with an integrated model, combining mind, body and spiritual health components to contribute to the totality of healing.
-Pain Recovery is fundamentally different than Pain Management, which is why we focus on recovering from pain, and not managing it.
+Pain recovery is fundamentally different than pain management, which is why we focus on recovering from pain, and not managing it.
 Pain management is traditionally associated with treating chronic pain with opiates.
-Pain Recovery has a goal to eliminate the use of any addictive substances so people can live a life free from opiates.
+Pain recovery has the goal to eliminate the use of any addictive substances so people can live a life free from opiates.
 We use new and different treatments to either completely eradicate pain or minimize pain so that our patient’s functionality is manageable.